baduquig/dash-projects/README.md

 # Dash Projects
-Multipage Dash application to house all personal analyses developed in Python Dash
+Multipage Dash applications to house all personal analyses developed in Python Dash